-The Series 2019/2020 Bonds are issued in fully registered form in denominations of \$5,000 and any integral multiple thereof.
-The Series 2019/2020 Bonds will bear interest from their date of delivery, and will mature on the dates and in the principal amounts set forth beginning on the inside cover page hereof, subject to the rights of prior redemption described herein.
+The Series 2020A Bonds are issued in fully registered form in denominations of \$5,000 and any integral multiple thereof.
+The Series 2020A Bonds will bear interest from their date of delivery, and will mature on the dates and in the principal amounts set forth on the inside cover page hereof, subject to the rights of prior redemption described herein.